ilgaur/ilgaur.github.io/_posts/2025-09-22-taming-vsphere-interface-chaos.md

 - **Networks without IPs** (Provider) share the same MAC across VMs since they use VLAN-based hashing
 - **Interface names are consistent** across all VM types for the same logical networks

-Now your Ansible playbooks or any other automation tools can safely reference `ens36` for example for storage across all VM types.
+Now Ansible playbooks or any other automation tools can safely reference `ens36` for example for storage across all VM types.

 ## Results